 IRA is an acronym for individual retirement account.
 A traditional IRA account allows you to save money for retirement and avoid a tax bill on the front end.
 A Roth IRA is funded with already-taxed money, but it isn't taxed again when you take the funds out in retirement.
 For traditional IRAs that you fund with pretax dollars, the theory is you'll be in a lower tax bracket during your retirement years, so you'll pay less in taxes then than you would have paid treating the money as regular income during your working years.

-The IRS allows you to contribute to your IRA all the way up until the day your tax return is due, which is typically April 15 of any given year.
+The IRS allows you to contribute to your IRA all the way up until the IRA deposit deadline, which is typically the day your tax return is due (April 15 of any given year).
 This date sometimes varies by a day or two, depending on which days of the week the 15th and certain national holidays fall.
 You have until the tax filing date of the following year to make your IRA contribution.
 For example, you have until April 15, 2019, to make a contribution to your IRA for the 2018 tax year.

 Some people wait until the last minute to file their tax returns, especially if they owe money.
 However, it behooves you to file your return as soon as possible if you know you're receiving a refund.
 As long as you get your tax refund before the April filing deadline, you can use it to fund your IRA contribution for the previous tax year.
 When completing your tax return, as long as you are sure you will fund the IRA by the April filing deadline, you can take the deduction for it on your tax return when filing.